I live in Middle Tennessee.

 turning cloudy and the breeze was up.
 We found ourselves in an open valley with a

 big cattle barn.
-We all got under the overhang which had a metal roof and was open
+We all got under the overhang with a metal roof and which was open

 on three sides.
 I thought we were safe there.
 Now I know it was probably more dangerous.

 Thunder started and cattle came up out of nowhere but we were in their shelter so

 they were just outside.
 The interior wall was wood but had some metal in it also.